SyedMuhammadHunain/Pokemon-Search-App/README.md

-# Pokemon-Search-App freeCodeCamp Ceertified Project
+# Pokemon-Search-App freeCodeCamp Certified Project
 * This Pokémon Search App allows users to search for Pokémon by their name or ID.
 * It fetches data from the Pokémon API and displays its Stats (Name, HP, Attack, Type, Special Attack, Special Defense, Speed).
 * The interesting part is that it also shows the Image of the Pokemon which is fetched from the Pokemon API.